CONTENT IS KING for Social Media Traffic

 - Create a rewarding affiliate program and focus on growing it…rather than thinking of the margin you are giving away (-ve), think of it this way (+ve): 1) Free backlinks, 2) leads which you otherwise would have lost.

 Just a few left - we're soon done

 - Post a detailed review of a great product you’ve used and then offer to be an official testimonial – you might get used and linked to on the product’s pages.
 Here's an example of how your review page could look like.

 - Place your website images in a Google indexable folder.
 Correctly name your images and include keywords where relevant.
 Google Images will likely send you traffic.

 - Create a presence on TripAdvisor and make sure your service is excellent to ensure you get great ratings :)

 - Write a 101 things to do for your favourite topic and social share it :)

-- (...and finally the bonus 102nd) write for online magazines and get linked
+- Write for online magazines and get linked.

 Now that you know how to build social media traffic, how many of these do you plan to implement?
 We've done many of these and you know what, over the months, we have seen a steady increase in website traffic as you can see below.